 These plastic ends taper so the will snug up when you install the one that you want.

-- 1.25 inch in 8 feet of hose with 3 end types to fit most vacs (optional wands and nozzles)
+- 1.25 inch diameter, 8 feet of hose with 3 end types to fit most vacs (optional wands and nozzles)

 - You can find just the hose if you are willing to add the fittings on each end: this would be the lowest-cost option.

 Wipe down your walls before priming/painting or your walls end up feeling like sandpaper: